 Assessment is an integral part of teaching and learning.
 Grinnell College is utilizing an annual assessment documentation process a) to help you to achieve your goals, b) to share the great work you’ve done, c) to seek assistance, d) to monitor our progress with assessment projects, e) to support an assessment-focused community among campus stakeholders, and f) to enhance teaching and learning at Grinnell College.
 This resource helps Grinnell College employees to conduct assessment projects and share their findings.

 Documenting our assessment work

 We are especially interested in examples where student work was evaluated by faculty members (as opposed to surveys of students’ satisfaction or their perceived learning within the course).
 This evaluation can happen within the context of a course — it doesn’t have to be a big project that your whole department undertakes.
-Information shared via this form will be used for internal purposes only.

 Thank you for your help in this effort.